ricardovaldesv/holbertonschool-simple_shell/mini_shell/README.md

 > The stat (man 2 stat) system call gets the status of a file.
 On success, zero is returned.
 On error, -1 is returned.
 - file : stat.c executable: stat

+## Exercise: find a file in the PATH

+> program that looks for files in the current PATH.
+- file path.c execiutable: path

 ## Environment - MAIN

 > prints the environment using the global variable